nelsonjchen/gargantuan-takeout-rocket/README.md

 The usage to use the tool to download from the test server is as follows:

 1. Encode the URL you wish to download to base64.
 For our example, we'll encode "https://put-block-from-url-esc-issue-demo-server-3vngqvvpoq-uc.a.run.app/red%2Fblue.txt".
 The "`%2F`" in the URL would be silently transformed into a `/` by Azure if it wasn't base64 encoded.
 The URL should be this in base64: `aHR0cHM6Ly9wdXQtYmxvY2stZnJvbS11cmwtZXNjLWlzc3VlLWRlbW8tc2VydmVyLTN2bmdxdnZwb3EtdWMuYS5ydW4uYXBwL3JlZCUyRmJsdWUudHh0`

    Append that to the proxy URL at https://gtr-proxy.mindflakes.com/p/.

 2. Do a `GET` of https://gtr-proxy.mindflakes.com/p/aHR0cHM6Ly9wdXQtYmxvY2stZnJvbS11cmwtZXNjLWlzc3VlLWRlbW8tc2VydmVyLTN2bmdxdnZwb3EtdWMuYS5ydW4uYXBwL3JlZCUyRmJsdWUudHh0 through a web browser or an application.

 3. You should see "`This path exists!`" from your download.

+You can append a `/<a file name here of your choice>` to the end of the URL after the base64 URL to name the file a specific way for download clients that aren't aware of `Content-Disposition`'s `filename` headers.

 ## Google Takeout Example/Demo